jbampton/ruby-strip/README.md

 # Ruby white space strip command line application

+This program uses **Ruby Power**.....
+For those of you who don't know much about Ruby....

+Here's **Ruby** in five seconds....to quote wikiepdia...

+Ruby was accepted as a Japanese Industrial Standard (JIS X 3017) in 2011[25] and an international standard (ISO/IEC 30170) in 2012.

-This program uses Ruby and runs on the command line and accepts a single argument, a folder path name.
+This program runs on the command line and accepts a single argument, a folder path name.

 It checks this folder recursively through all sub folders and files for leading and trailing whitespace.